Pay Attention and Move Better: Harnessing Attention for Interactive Motion Generation and Training-free Editing: Introduction

 Motivated by previous progress in the explainality of the attention mechanism~\citep{attention,ma2023visualizing,hao2021self,xu2015show,prompt-to-prompt,chefer2021transformer,chefer2021generic}, this work delves into the mathematical properties of the basic CLR block, especially the cross-attention and self-attention mechanisms.
 In the CLR block, the cross-attention value of each word along the time axis works as an activator to determine the execution time of each action.
 Besides, the self-attention mechanism in the CLR block mainly focuses on mining similar motion patterns between frames.
 Our empirical studies verify these properties.
-Based on these key observations, we show how we can achieve versatile motion editing downstream tasks (\eg motion (de-)emphasizing, in-place motion replacement, and motion erasing) by manipulating cross-attention and self-attention calculations.
+Although there are some early explanations~\citep{momo} about self-attention in motion generation, understanding both cross and self-attentions in one system is still unexplored, which mainly owes to the ``clear'' and separate modeling of both attention mechanisms.
+Based on these key observations, we show how we can achieve semantic motion editing tasks, \eg \textit{motion (de-)emphasis}, \textit{in-place motion replacement}, and \textit{motion erasing} by manipulating cross-attention.
+Additionally, our method can also be applied to other applications like \textit{style transfer}, \textit{sequence shifting}, and \textit{generating motions from an example} by manipulating self-attention calculations.
 We verify the effectiveness of these editing methods via both qualitative and quantitative experimental results.
-Additionally, we explore the potential of action counting with the self-attention map and show how our method can be applied to cope with the hallucination of generative models.
+Additionally, we explore how our method can be applied to cope with the hallucination of generative models.

-Before delving into the technical details of this work, we summarize our key contributions as follows. \begin{itemize}[left=0pt] \item { We propose an attention-based motion diffusion model, namely MotionCLR, with clear modeling of the text-aligned motion generation process.
-MotionCLR achieves comparable generation performance with state-of-the-art methods. } \item { For the first time in the human animation community, we clarify the roles that self- and cross-attention mechanisms play in one attention-based motion diffusion model. } \item { Thanks to these observations, we propose a series of interactive motion editing downstream tasks~(see~\cref{fig:teaser}) via manipulating attention layer calculations.
-We additionally explore the potential of our method to perform grounded motion generation when facing failure cases. } \end{itemize}
+Before delving into the technical details of this work, we summarize our key contributions as follows. \begin{itemize}[left=0pt] \item { We propose an attention-based motion diffusion model, namely MotionCLR, with clear modeling of the text-aligned motion generation process. } \item { For the first time in the human animation community, we clarify the roles that self- and cross-attention mechanisms play in \textit{one} attention-based motion diffusion model. } \item {